Blenheim State School: History

 Throughout its history, Blenheim State School has been a focus for its community.
 The school provided a popular venue for meetings and events.
 In return, the community supported the school with fundraising through dances and entertainments, and assisted with working bees.
 Blenheim State School commemorated its 50th anniversary jubilee on 1 May 1929 with celebrations attended by over 400 adults, including 22 of the school's first pupils, as well as Sir Littleton Groom, MHR, and Lady Groom.
 Arbor Day plantings in 1954 commemorated the school's 75th anniversary and the visit by Queen Elizabeth II to Queensland.
 The school's centenary in 1979 was marked by the publication of a souvenir history booklet, which included a history of the neighbouring Mount Berryman State School, which had closed on 24 May 1977.

 In 2019, Blenheim State School continues to operate from its original site and has an enrolment of 65 pupils.
 It retains its two small timber school buildings (1935 and 1944), a teachers residence (1935), and a playshed (1900), set in spacious grounds with play areas and mature trees.
 The school remains important to the Blenheim locality as a key focus for the community.

 Description

-Blenheim State School occupies a 2.055ha site in Blenheim, a rural township in the Lockyer Valley, approximately 40km west of Ipswich.
+Blenheim State School occupies a 2.055ha site in Blenheim, a rural township in the Lockyer Valley, approximately 40 km west of Ipswich.
 The school is located on the corner of Blenheim Road and Mount Berryman Road, and is bounded by rural properties to the south and east.
 The school buildings, including the adjacent teachers residence in a yard to the east, are located at the northern end of the site and front Blenheim Road.
 Playing fields occupy the elevated grounds to the south.
 A variety of trees are scattered across the site, with denser clusters of plantings along the roadside boundaries.